Pronouns: She / her / hers

 - Emotional Intelligence: Mindfulness, Resilience, and attention to failure

-Strengths: Helping students find their own wisdom to make changes through connectedness, empathy, positivity and manageable goal-setting.
+Strengths: Helping students find their own wisdom to make behavior changes through emotional intelligence, empathy, and manageable goal-setting.

 Approach to wellness: There are many systemic barriers to health and well-being that must be named and challenged.
 I believe in the power of looking at wellness critically, holistically, and interculturally.
 A holistic approach allows us to address and attend to the expected and unexpected fluctuations in life, and harness resiliency for the times in our lives that challenge us.

 Personal Interests: I am a mama above all else.
 I have two young children who fill my life with light, love, and constant tests to my patience, mindfulness, and equipoise.
 I am also a wife, sister, daughter, athlete, deep-friendship-embracer, outdoorsy-person, winter-lover, morning-person, extrovert-who-needs-alone-time, and science/health/wellness nerd.
 In my limited spare time you can find me playing with my family, eating spicy food, and lifting heavy weights.